SkeltonThatcher/ToDoBackend.Core/README.md

     docker run -d --name mygocd -p8153:8153 -p8154:8154 -v `pwd`/godata:/godata -v `pwd`/go_home:/home/go gocd/gocd-server:v17.10.0

 Once complete, the server can be accessed at http://localhost:8153

+#### Install the Json Configuration Plugin
+By default GoCD only supports pipelines defined in XML.
+To enable Json support you'll need to install the [Json Configuration plugin](https://github.com/tomzo/gocd-json-config-plugin).

+Plugins are installed by dropping [the jar](https://github.com/tomzo/gocd-json-config-plugin/releases) into the `/godata/plugins/external` directory which should be mapped to a local directory as per the above commands.
+Restart the docker container:

+    docker restart mygocd